geerlingguy/ansible-role-solr/README.md

     solr_cores:
       - collection1

 A list of cores / collections which should exist on the server.
 Each one will be created (if it doesn't exist already) using the default example configuration that ships with Solr.
+Note that this variable only applies when using Solr 5+.

 ### Variables used only for Solr < 5.